dstein64/colortrans/README.md

 The algorithms can also be used directly from Python programs.
 Each of the methods listed above has a corresponding function, `transfer_METHOD`, taking two NumPy arrays corresponding to the content and reference image, respectively.
 The arrays have `HxWxC` data ordering (channels-last).
+The functions also take an optional keyword argument, `single_precision`, a boolean that specifies whether 32-bit floats will be used instead of 64-bit floats (defaults to `False`).

 #### Example